 Welcome to the St Johns University Division of Library and Information Science “Hidden Heritage Collections” project and blog.
 This site highlights cultural artifacts processed by St. John’s students working in libraries, archives and museums while under the supervision of Dr. Christine M. Angel.
+More specifically, this site is dedicated to the work service-learning research students conduct within Dr. Angel’s Organization of Information course.

 The purpose of the Hidden Heritage Collections project is threefold: First, through Academic Service-Learning projects and internships, we assist various partner institutions in their efforts to process and permanently preserve their historical collections.
 Second, through publication on this blog, we endeavor to bring to light documents, records, photographs and other cultural artifacts from these collections that previously have been either unknown or unseen by the public at large.
 Finally, through the creation of sets of linked data, we tie together individual themes and projects to form larger, cumulative stories.